Sustainability reporting

 Sustainability reporting refers to the disclosure, whether voluntary, solicited, or required, of non-financial performance information to outsiders of the organization.
-Generally speaking, sustainability reporting deals with information concerning environmental, social, economic and governance issues in the broadest sense.
-These are the criteria gathered under the acronym ESG (Environmental, social and corporate governance).
+Sustainability reporting deals with qualitative and quantitative information concerning environmental, social, economic, and governance issues.
+These are the criteria often gathered under the acronym ESG (environmental, social and corporate governance).

-The introduction of these non-financial information in published reports is seen as a step forward in corporate communication and considered as an effective way to increase corporate engagement and transparency.
+The introduction of non-financial information in published reports is seen as a step forward in corporate communications and an effective way to increase corporate engagement and transparency.

-Sustainability reports help companies build consumer confidence and improve corporate reputations through social responsibility programs and transparent risk management.
-This communication aims at giving stakeholders broader access to relevant information outside the financial sphere that also influences the company's performance.
+Sustainability reports can help companies build consumer confidence and improve corporate reputations through transparent disclosure on social responsibility programs and risk management.
+Such communication aims to give stakeholders broader access to relevant information outside the financial sphere that also influences the company's performance.

 In the EU, the mandatory practice of sustainability reporting for certain companies is regulated by the Non-Financial Reporting Directive (NFRD), recently revised and renamed Corporate Sustainability Reporting Directive (CSRD).
-An increasing number of organizations are providing frameworks for sustainability reporting and are issuing standards or similar initiatives to guide companies in this exercise.
+Commercial frameworks have been developed for sustainability reporting and are issuing standards or similar initiatives to guide companies in this exercise.

-There is a wide range of terminology used to qualify this same concept of sustainability reporting: non-financial reporting, extra-financial reporting, social reporting, CSR reporting or even socio-environmental reporting.
+There is a wide range of terminology used to qualify this same concept of sustainability reporting: ESG reporting, non-financial reporting, extra-financial reporting, social reporting, CSR reporting, and socio-economic and socio-environmental reporting.